2017 Arts study abroad program

-Please leave materials in Dr. Brown’s mailbox on the fourth floor of DAWB (across from the Political Science main office) or drop off the application in person to her office (DAWB 4-136).
+Please leave materials in Dr. Plach’s mailbox on the fourth floor of DAWB (across from the Political Science main office) or drop off the application in person to her office (DAWB 4-136).

 Eligibility Criteria and Required Application Materials

-- Must be in year 2, 3 or 4 at the start of the fall 2016 term.
-Students need to have completed 10.0 credits prior to course start.
-Students from all Arts disciplines and Laurier faculties are eligible to apply.
+- Must be in year 2, 3 or 4 of any Arts program at the start of the fall 2016 term.
+Students from all Arts disciplines are eligible to apply.

-- A resume or cv, tailored to the Arts Study Abroad Program, which outlines the student’s personal and professional (academic) achievements.
+- A resume or CV, tailored to the Arts study abroad program, which outlines the student’s personal and professional (academic) achievements.
 Students should also outline their co-curricular activities, if relevant (e.g. volunteer experiences, community engagement).
+Include with application package.

 - A statement of one or two pages (250 to 500 words) which explains why the student wishes to participate in this program and how this particular learning experience fits into the student’s broader academic, personal and professional plans.
 Include with application package.